poseidon/matchbox/Documentation/getting-started-rkt.md

     sudo firewall-cmd --add-interface=metal0 --zone=trusted

-Since the virtual network has no network boot services, use the `dnsmasq` ACI to set up an example iPXE environment which runs DHCP, DNS, and TFTP.
+Since the virtual network has no network boot services, use the `dnsmasq` ACI to create an iPXE network boot environment which runs DHCP, DNS, and TFTP.
 The `dnsmasq` container can help test different network setups.

 Build the `dnsmasq.aci` ACI.

     cd contrib/dnsmasq
+    ./get-tftp-files
     sudo ./build-aci

 Run `dnsmasq.aci` to create a DHCP and TFTP server pointing to config server.